jonfernq/Learning/CloudComputing/AWS/AWS3Tier/README.md

 ---
 ### Diagram:

-A diagram of the AWS system architecture based on the information provided:
+A diagram of the AWS system architecture:

 ```scss
 ------------------------------------------